ocelot-cloud/shared/README.md

 ### License

-This project is licensed under the Affero General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the 0BSD License - see the [LICENSE](LICENSE) file for details.